canonical/ubuntu-pro-for-wsl/docs/reference/landscape.md

 ### Host

 This section contains settings unique to the Windows-side client.
-It contains a single key:
+Currently these consist of a single key:
 - `url`: The URL of your Landscape account followed by a colon (`:`) and the port number.
 Port 6554 is the default for Landscape Quickstart installations.

 ### Client